 Google “Richard A. Epstein” and “prolific” and you’ll get plenty of hits.
 Other searches will produce multiple items documenting that Epstein, who is the Laurence A. Tisch Professor of Law, has long been one of the country’s most productive and influential legal scholars.
 On April 20, NYU Law and the University of Chicago Law School (Epstein’s former academic home, where he is now a senior lecturer) will jointly sponsor an event in Chicago to honor Epstein’s 50-year career.
 Even focusing just on the most recent quintile of his career—since the fall of 2007, when he began teaching regularly at NYU—there is plenty to celebrate, as his output and activity have continued at a brisk pace.

 Scholarly productivity has long been assessed by quantifying traditional publications, and Epstein has no shortage of those.
-Since September 1, 2007, he has authored 123 academic journal articles and 30 book chapters; he has also written or edited 10 books.
+Between September 1, 2007, and March 1, 2018, he authored 123 academic journal articles and 30 book chapters; he also wrote or edited 10 books.

 To focus only on Epstein’s academic writing, though, is to miss a substantial portion of his oeuvre.
 A leading exponent of libertarian (or, in his preferred formulation, “classical liberal”) thought, Epstein is a multiplatform threat, disseminating his ideas on myriad topics through online columns, podcasts, radio broadcasts, Twitter, and other outlets.